CDAGaming/CraftPresence-Wow-Edition/README.md

 (Placeholders are not Case-Sensitive, but should be entered lowercase to prevent issues recognizing them)

 #### Main Menu Message Placeholders
 -  &IGN& - Your Minecraft Username
 -  &MODS& - The Number of Mods currently in your Mods Folder

 #### Biome Placeholders
 -  &BIOME& - The Current Biome Name
 -  &ID& - The Current Biome ID

 #### Dimension Placeholders
 -  &DIMENSION& - The Current Dimension Name
 -  &ICON& - The Default Dimension Icon Name
 -  &ID& - The Current Dimension ID

 #### Server/LAN Message Placeholders
 -  &IP& - The Current Server IP Address
 -  &NAME& - The Current Server Name
 -  &MOTD& - The Current Server MOTD (Message of The Day)
 -  &ICON& - The Default Server Icon Name
 -  &PLAYERS& - The Current Player Count `(10 / 100 Players)`
 -  &IGN& - Your Minecraft Username
 -  &TIME& - The Current World Time
 -  &MODS& - The Number of Mods currently in your Mods Folder

 #### SinglePlayer Placeholders
 -  &IGN& - Your Minecraft Username
 -  &TIME& - The Current World Time
 -  &MODS& - The Number of Mods currently in your Mods Folder

 #### GUI Placeholders
 -  &GUI& - The Current GUI Name (Supports GUIContainers and GUIScreens)
 -  &CLASS& - The Current GUI Class (Ex: net.minecraft.xxx)
 -  &SCREEN& - The Current GUI Screen Instance

 #### Item/Entity Placeholders
 -  &MAIN& - The Current Item your Main Hand is Holding
 -  &OFFHAND& - The Current Item your Off Hand is Holding*
 -  &HELMET& - The Current Helmet Armor Piece you have Equipped
 -  &CHEST& - The Current Chest Armor Piece you have Equipped
 -  &LEGS& - The Current Leggings Armor Piece you have Equipped
 -  &BOOTS& - The Current Boots Armor Piece you have Equipped

 ## Versions of CraftPresence
 Beginning in v1.5.2, CraftPresence is now split into different editions, based on the Minecraft Version you use it in:

-- Legacy Version (Minecraft 1.2.5 and Below)
+-  Legacy Version (Minecraft 1.2.5 and Below):
   - Server Support is unavailable in 1.2.5 and Below (Only SinglePlayer will work with showGameStatus Enabled)
   - Minecraft 1.1.0 and Below may not work on Forge, and may require a Modified Minecraft Jar with ModLoader + ModLoaderMP

-  - Support for Issues related to Vanilla Code, Forge, or ModLoader is extremely Limited
+*Support for Issues related to Vanilla Code, Forge, or ModLoader is extremely Limited*

 ## Disclaimers & Additional Info